 On the second day we approached the main Zala Waterfall and the most keen hikers climbed through quite difficult terrain until the base of it.
 We were lucky with the weather and enjoyed our way back to the farmers’ village through fields of freshly grown green crops.
 After a lunch break we climbed the slope to reach the plateau where our cars were waiting for us to bring us back to Addis Ababa - via a well deserved beer in a local bar in Muke Turi.

 Let me finally also remind that SimienEcoTours contributed with 5,000 Birr to the restoration of a part of the path which was destroyed in rain season.
-Including the payment for other services like porters, kitchen helpers and others we left over 10,000 Birr in the village.
+Including the payment for other services like porters, kitchen helpers, fresh food and others we left over 10,000 Birr in the village.

 If you're interested to visit this places and book with us, you find all information about the 2 days hiking trip here.